wrslatz/wrslatz/README.md

 # Hi, I'm Will 👋🏻

-I'm a Lead Software Engineer in the Open Source Program Office at Capital One :computer: 👨‍💻
+I'm a Senior Lead Software Engineer in the Open Source Program Office at Capital One :computer: 👨‍💻

 ## More about me